 - View Camera Movements: Why Tilt and Shift?
 Another well-illustrated article on tilt-shifting.

-More Photography related
+More Photography related posts:

 Here are more photography related articles you might be interested: